tokamak-network/tonstarter-frontend/README.md

 ## Getting Started

 1. Clone and navigate to the project directory
-2. Create a
-3. To get started with the project, run the following commands:
+2. To get started with the project, run the following commands:

 ```
 npm install